BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission and has 20% of self-bonded EVMOS.
-Now comes a successful block that collects a total of 1005 EVMOS in fees.
+Each of them applies a 1% commission and has 20% of self-bondedButane.
+Now comes a successful block that collects a total of 1005Butane in fees.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward $R$ for each validator: